holtrop/propane/doc/user_guide.md

   code blocks" section).
   * Structure types are generated to represent the parsed tokens and rules as defined in the grammar.
-  * The parse result from `p_result()` points to a `Start` struct containing the entire parse tree for the input.
-If the user has changed the start rule with the `start` grammar statement, the name of the start struct will be given by the user-specified start rule instead of `Start`.
+  * The parse result from `p_result()` is a `Start` tree node handle referring to the root of the parse tree for the input.
+If the user has changed the start rule with the `start` grammar statement, the name of the start structure will be given by the user-specified start rule instead of `Start`.

 Example tree generation grammar: